bufbuild/protovalidate/docs/errors.md

   returned by `protovalidate` when a message fails to fulfill the requirements of the rule validation.

-In summary, the `Constraints` and `Violations` messages provide a way to define and enforce validation rules using the Common Expression Language (CEL) syntax.
-Standard rules are defined using the `Constraints` message and provide a set of predefined validation rules that can be applied to various.
+In summary, the `Rules` and `Violations` messages provide a way to define and enforce validation rules using the Common Expression Language (CEL) syntax.
+Standard rules are defined using the `Rules` message and provide a set of predefined validation rules that can be applied to various.
 These messages can be used to ensure that the data conforms to the specified rules and to report any violations that occur during validation.